 Procfilewith no extension in the root directory of your app.

 Push your app.

-App Cloud uses the default standard Ruby web server library WEBrick for Ruby and Ruby on Rails apps.
-However, App Cloud can support a more robust production web server, such as Phusion Passenger, Puma, Thin, or Unicorn.
+Cloud Foundry uses the default standard Ruby web server library WEBrick for Ruby and Ruby on Rails apps.
+However, Cloud Foundry can support a more robust production web server.
+For example, Phusion Passenger, Puma, Thin, or Unicorn.

-To instruct App Cloud to use a web server other than WEBrick, perform the following steps:
+To instruct Cloud Foundry to use a web server other than WEBrick, use the following steps:

 Add the gem for the web server to your Gemfile.